 David Montgomery runs wild as Lions beat Packers 34-20 to take early command of NFC North

-GREEN BAY, Wis.
-(AP) — David Montgomery rushed for 121 yards and three touchdowns, and the Detroit Lions asserted themselves as the team to beat in the NFC North, dominating the first half and beating the Green Bay Packers 34-20 on Thursday night.
+Now with a different NFC North team, Montgomery made the most of his new situation and helped the Detroit Lions take early command of the division with a 34-20 victory at Lambeau Field on Thursday night.

+“It just felt real different coming in with the group of guys that I’m with,” said Montgomery, who rushed for 121 yards and three touchdowns.
+“I’m blessed to come out here with these guys and get the ‘dub.’
+That’s big for me.
+I can tell my son that I beat the Packers, so I’m excited to say that and excited to be a part of this team.”

-Montgomery carried the ball 32 times after he sat out the Lions’ victory over Atlanta last Sunday with a thigh bruise.
+Montgomery carried the ball 32 times after sitting out the Lions’ victory over the Atlanta Falcons on Sunday with a thigh bruise.
 He became the first Lion to rush for three touchdowns at Green Bay and the first Detroit player to top 100 yards rushing with three TDs since James Stewart in 2000.

+“He was balling,” Lions receiver Amon-Ra St. Brown said.
+“We can count on him whenever.
+Give him the ball, he’s going to make something happen.”

 The Lions (3-1) beat the Packers (2-2) for a fourth straight time, a streak that also includes the final game of last season, when Detroit denied Green Bay a playoff spot in Aaron Rodgers’ last game with the Packers.

+Detroit has built on the momentum from that season-ending victory by getting off to a fast start this year that now includes road victories over the Packers and the reigning Super Bowl champion Kansas City Chiefs.

+“Send us anywhere, line us up against anyone and we feel like we can go in there and beat them,” said Lions quarterback Jared Goff, who went 19 of 28 for 210 yards with a touchdown and an interception.
+“That’s a good feeling to have.”

 Rodgers’ replacement, Jordan Love, threw for a touchdown and ran for another as he tried to rally the Packers in the second half.
-He finished 23 of 36 for 246 yards and was picked off twice by Jerry Jacobs.
+He finished 23 of 36 for 246 yards and had two passes intercepted by Jerry Jacobs.

 Detroit led 27-3 at halftime and had outgained Green Bay 284 yards to 21 as the half ended with boos from the crowd.
 It was the Lions’ highest-scoring first half against the Packers in the series’ 188-game history.

-The Packers had staged an improbable rally five days earlier, trailing New Orleans 17-0 before scoring 18 points in the final 11 minutes for a one-point victory.
+The Packers had staged an improbable rally earlier in the week, trailing New Orleans 17-0 on Sunday before scoring 18 points in the final 11 minutes for a one-point victory.

 Green Bay faced a halftime deficit of at least 17 points in back-to-back weeks for the first time in franchise history.
-And this time, it was too much to overcome.
+This time, it was too much to overcome.

+“I think just offensively as a whole we’ve just got to start faster,” Love said.
+“We don’t start fast and we kind of get behind and it’s hard running the ball.
+We get put in situations where you’ve got to throw the ball.
+So I think we’ve just got to start faster.”

 Love got the Packers within 10 points.
 His 1-yard touchdown pass to Christian Watson capped a season-long 86-yard drive to open the second half.